SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step5.md

   - **Runtime**: `Node.js 14`
 - Press the **Create** button.

 The system will create the Kyma Function forward you to the Kyma Function inline editor.
-As we will need several values from the `configmap` and the `secret` we created before, we need to make them accessible in the Kyma Function.
-To achieve this we must add them as environment variables:
+As we will need the value from the `configmap` and secrets for the Event Mesh instance, we need to make them accessible in the Kyma Function.
+To achieve this we must add them as environment variables and bind the Event Mesh instance to the function.

+## Step 5.4 - Set environment variables, bind service instance, and extending the function

 - In the **Environment Variables** section of the inline editor press the **Add Environment Variable** button.
 - Select **Config Map Variable**
 - In the pop-up **Create Config Map Variable** enter the following data:
-  - **Name**: `EM_`
+  - **Name**: `EM_TRIGGER_QUEUE_PATH`
   - **Config Map**: Select the config map `triggerfunctionconfigmap` from the drop down list
-  - **Key**: Select `<All Keys>` from the drop down list
+  - **Key**: Select the only value available `TRIGGER_QUEUE_PATH`
 - Press the **Create** button
-- This will add three variables as the config map consists of three keys, all names starting with `EM_`.

-The procedure for the secrets is the same, but you need to select **Secret Variable** from the action menu of the **Add Environment Variable** button.
-Follow the above procedure to add `<All Keys>` as environment variables starting with `EM_` to the Kyma Function.

 > 📝 **Tip** - The environment variables are available in the Kyma Function via `process.env.<ENVVARIABLE_NAME>`.

+To get the client details from the Event Mesh instance injected, you need to bind it to the function:

+- Navigate to **Service Management** -> **Instances**
+- Select your instance `dsagtt22<user ID>`
+- Click **Create Service Binding Usage +***
+- Select as `Usage Kind` **serverless-function** and as `Application` select `triggersupplyshortagemessage<userID>`
+- Provide the prefix `EM_`
+- Keep the checkbox checked and select `Create`.

 As we need to make HTTP calls we need a npm package that helps us with that.
 As a lightweight solution we use `node-fetch`.
 We declare the dependency in the **Dependencies** tab under the **Code** section: